Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 Draft 2 (the expansion of draft 1, which was itself an expansion of the outline) was so big that it was split into four chats.
 At some point OpenAI decided to start gradually decreasing the maximum length of chats.
 As a result, draft 2 was split into progressively shorter chat sessions.
 The four chats ([1](./materials/draft_2_chat_1.md), [2](./materials/draft_2_chat_2.md), [3](./materials/draft_2_chat_3.md), [4](./materials/draft_2_chat_4.md)) are accessible in the materials folder, as well as a [unified version](./materials/draft_2_temporary_unformatted.md) which contains the entire draft without the prompts.

-One of the chats used in the third draft ran into a token limit I haven't seen produced before:
+One of the chats used in the third draft ran into an error message regarding the token limit that I haven't seen anywhere else:
 ![token_limit](./chatGPT_token_limit.png)

 Some of the chats are so long that they crash ChatGPT when generating a shared link, but the shorter ones are listed below: